 We have a voicemail system that will pick up your call after hours and on the weekends.
 The system will direct your message to our on-call provider.
 If you ever call our office (850-769-0338) and no one returns your call, please keep in mind that your back-up option is Gulf Coast Hospital's Labor & Delivery Unit at (850-747-7700).
 Our providers are on call for urgent problems.
-If you are calling for a prescription refill or a non-urgent matter please call the office during regular business hours or leave a message through the non-urgent voice mailbox.
+If you are calling for a prescription refill or a non-urgent matter, please send a portal message on the patient portal or call back during normal business hours.